amirul12/Data-Structures-and-Algorithms-Roadmap/README.md

 ## Do it with love or don't even begin

-if you don't have passion about the thing you're doing then it's very hard to gain any progress, even if it feels uncontrollable cause we all want it to happen fast, but every time you feel that you're away from your goal then remember this base constant universal low, for every goal you want to achieve there are some taxes, so you decide if you want to pay them before or after you achieve your happiness euphoria, it feels sometimes hard an so connected but your passion will make it so exciting all the time, so the result of this pain that you're investing in your self and the gain will be knowledge, dream job, great projects ideas etc.. so focus on your goals, breathe, and do it, now or never.
+if you don't have passion about the thing you're doing then it's very hard to gain any progress, even if it feels uncontrollable cause we all want it to happen fast,

+but every time you feel that you're away from your goal then remember this base constant universal low, for every goal you want to achieve there are some taxes, so you decide if you want to pay them before or after you achieve your happiness euphoria,

+ it feels sometimes hard an so connected but your passion will make it so exciting all the time, so the result of this pain that you're investing in your self and the gain will be knowledge, dream job, great projects ideas etc.. so focus on your goals, breathe, and do it, now or never.

 ---

 ## Things speeds up you learning process and makes it more easy and fun

+-  after every example you see, try to write the summary of this example usage.
+- don't pressure yourself, it's fine we were all the same.
+- try to focus and stop everything bothers you.
+- Building software is like playing instruments, and if you want to play some instrument you have to know some theories then you have to practice and practice i think it was so clear 💛
+- Try to practice it in the morning.
+- don't let your learning session goes for more than 2 hours max.

 ---